After A Vow To End 'This American Carnage,' A Year Of Deadly Violence

 The frequency and scale of the killings in 2017 was astonishing even to a nation that at times seems dangerously inured to mass horror and where some Washington politicians offer reflexive tweets or press releases mentioning "thoughts and prayers" for the victims and praise for first responders.

-"Words, and thoughts and prayers simply are not enough.
-We need action," says Kristin Brown, co-president of the Brady Campaign to Prevent Gun Violence tells us.
-"Unless and until we get serious about this we will have more tragedies like these."
+"Words and thoughts and prayers simply are not enough.
+We need action," says Kristin Brown, co-president of the Brady Campaign to Prevent Gun Violence.
+"Unless and until we get serious about this, we will have more tragedies like these."

 To the Brady Campaign, getting serious includes passing legislation to expand background checks to fix what Brown calls "gaping holes in the system."
 For example, these background checks currently don't cover private sales at gun shows or those done over the Internet.
-Polls show American's overwhelmingly support that idea.
+Polls show that Americans overwhelmingly support that idea.

 Bills to do those two things, however, went nowhere this year in the Republican-controlled Congress.